RobertoPorpora/cmake-cheatsheet/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 If you have improvements, additional examples, or new topics to cover, please feel free to submit a pull request.

 ## License